 Built along the historic Roman trade route (the Via Egnatia) from Rome to Israel, Philippi was a powerhouse city for Greece.
 Not only is it known for the Battle of Philippi between fearless names like Mark Antony and Brutus, but Philippi was also the first European city where the Word of Christ was spread by the Apostle Paul.
 You can discover the historic Roman Forum, Theatre and Basilicas – all of which became the centre of Christian faith following the visit of the Apostle Paul.

 Found amongst the mountains and lakes of Bavaria is the charming town of Oberammergau.
 Take a stroll along its streets and you’ll notice the houses sport painted façades and craftwork is strongly woven into the town’s culture.
 Oberammergau is also most famous for the Passion Play, held once a decade!
-The 42nd event is taking place this year (2022) and attracts sell-out crowds every 10 years.
+The 42nd event took place in 2022 and attracts sell-out crowds.
 The play tells the story of Jesus’ life and is a huge undertaking by locals who partake as performers, musicians, set builders…the list goes on!

 Last, but certainly not least, is Italy’s capital – Rome.
 Even if you aren’t religious, a trip to the Vatican City is one to remember.
 On the Cosmos ‘Shrines of Italy’ tour, you have the unique chance to attend the Papal Audience (subject to availability), followed by a tour of Rome with a Local Guide.
 Further outside the city, roam beyond Rome on a short 30-minute trip to visit the Papal Summer Residence in Castel Gandolfo, a place to reflect and meditate amongst beautiful surroundings.